-The countries to which this Convention applies constitute a Union for the protection of the rights of authors over their literary and artistic works.
+The Countries to which this Convention applies constitute a Union for the protection of the rights of authors over their literary and artistic works.

-- (1) The term 'literary and artistic works' shall include every production in the literary, scientific and artistic domain, whatever may be the mode or form of its expression, such as books, pamphlets and other writings; lectures, addresses, sermons and other works of the same nature; dramatic or dramatico-musical works; choreographic works and entertainments in dumb show, the acting form of which is fixed in writing or otherwise; musical compositions with or without words; cinematographic works and works produced by a process analogous to cinematography; works of drawing, painting, architecture, sculpture, engraving and lithography; photographic works and works produced by a process analogous to photography; works of applied art; illustrations, geographical charts, plans, sketches and plastic works relative to geography, topography, architecture or science. - (2) Translations, adaptations, arrangements of music and other alterations of a literary or artistic work shall be protected as original - \ The Brussels Act was signed by the following 34 countries: Australia, Austria, Belgium, Brazil, Canada, Czechoslovakia, Denmark, Finland, France, Greece, Holy See, Hungary, Iceland, India, Ireland, Italy, Lebanon, Liechtenstein, Luxembourg, Monaco, Morocco, New Zealand, the Netherlands, Norway, Pakistan, Portugal, Spain, Sweden, Switzerland, Syria, Tunisia, the Union of South Africa, the United Kingdom, and Yugoslavia.

-- works without prejudice to the rights of the author of the original work.
-It shall, however, be a matter for legislation in the countries of the Union to determine the protection to be granted to translations of official texts of a legislative, administrative and legal nature. - (3) Collections of literary or artistic works such as encyclopaedias and anthologies which by reason of the selection and arrangement of their contents constitute intellectual creations shall be protected as such without prejudice to the rights of the authors in respect of each of the works forming part of such collections. - (4) The works mentioned in this Article shall enjoy protection in all countries of the Union.
+- (1) The term "literary and artistic works" shall include every production in the literary, scientific and artistic domain, whatever may be the mode or form of its expression, such as books, pamphlets and other writings; lectures, addresses, sermons and other works of the same nature; dramatic or dramatico-musical works; choreographic works and entertainments in dumb show, the acting form of which is fixed in writing or otherwise; musical compositions with or without words; cinematographic works and works produced by a process analogous to cinematography; works of drawing, painting, architecture, sculpture, engraving and lithography; photographic works and works produced by a process analogous to photography; works of applied art; illustrations, geographical charts, plans, sketches and plastic works relative to geography, topography, architecture or science. - (2) Translations, adaptations, arrangements of music and other alterations of a literary or artistic work shall be protected as original works without prejudice to the rights of the author of the original work.
+It shall, however, be a matter for legislation in Countries of the Union to determine the protection to be granted to translations of official texts of a legislative, administrative and legal nature. - (3) Collections of literary or artistic works such as encyclopedias and anthologies which by reason of the selection and arrangement of their contents constitute intellectual creations shall be protected as such without prejudice to the rights of the authors in respect of each of the works forming part of such collections. - (4) The works mentioned in this Article shall enjoy protection in all countries of the Union.
 This protection shall operate for the benefit of the author and his legal representatives and assignees. - (5) It shall be a matter for legislation in the countries of the Union to determine the extent of the application of their laws to works of applied art and industrial designs and models, as well as the conditions under which such works, designs and models shall be protected.

-Works protected in the country of origin solely as designs and models shall be entitled in other countries of the Union only to such protection as shall be accorded to designs and models in such countries.
+Works protected in the Country of origin solely as designs and models shall be entitled in other Countries of the Union only to such protection as shall be accorded to designs and models in such Countries.

-- (1) It shall be a matter for legislation in the countries of the Union to exclude wholly or in part from the protection afforded by the preceding Article political speeches and speeches delivered in the course of legal proceedings. - (2) It shall also be a matter for legislation in the countries of the Union to determine the conditions under which lectures, addresses, sermons and other works of the same nature may be reproduced by the press.
+(1) It shall be a matter for legislation in countries of the Union to exclude wholly or in part from the protection afforded by the preceding Article political speeches and speeches delivered in the course of legal proceedings.

-(3) Nevertheless, the author alone shall have the right of making a collection of his works mentioned in the above paragraphs.
+- (2) It shall also be a matter for legislation in countries of the Union to determine the conditions under which lectures, addresses, sermons and other works of the same nature may be reproduced by the press. - (3) Nevertheless, the author alone shall have the right of making a collection of his works mentioned in the above paragraphs.

-Article 3 [omitted]
+Article 3 (omitted)